akuklev/HOCC/README.md

 [author]: mailto:a@kuklev.com "Alexander Kuklev, JetBrains Research" [Alexander Kuklev](mailto:a@kuklev.com), [JetBrains Research](https://research.jetbrains.org/researchers/alexander.kuklev/)

-Since at least a decade, the co-founder of JetBrains and president of JetBrains Research Sergey Dmitriev was envisioning a project to establish a database of mathematical results, definitions, conjectures, constructions and proofs that would in particular allow content-based search, connect related results into a web, and automatically search for mathematical objects of equivalent or simular structure even when their relatedness is not apparent and unknown to the respective authors.
+For at least a decade, the co-founder of JetBrains and president of JetBrains Research Sergey Dmitriev was envisioning a project to establish a database of mathematical results, definitions, conjectures, constructions and proofs.
+This database should allow content-based search, connect related results into a web, and search for mathematical objects of equivalent or similar structure even when their relatedness is not apparent and unknown to the respective authors.
 These ideas got some traction inside the mathematical community, as exemplified by the [Formal Abstracts Project](https://formalabstracts.github.io/) by Thomas C. Hales.

-The prerequisite for such a database is a common formalized language for mathematical results, that has to have a pleasing syntax and satisfy needs of the vast majority of mathematicians.
-Modern proof assistants made a huge progress in this direction in the last few years.
-In 2020-2021 fields medalist and one of the top world mathematicians initiated a large community effort project of formalizing an entirely new result in modern mathamatics by means of Lean Proof Assistant.
-This project, known as the Liquid Tensor Experiment, ran unexpectedly well, and has indeed managed to subdue scepticism on proof formalization in large parts of mathematical community.
+The prerequisite for such a database is a common formalized language for mathematical results that has to have a pleasing syntax and satisfy the needs of the vast majority of mathematicians.
+Modern proof assistants made huge progress in this direction in the last few years.
+In 2020-2021 fields medalist and one of the top world mathematicians initiated a large community effort project of formalizing an entirely new result in modern mathematics by means of Lean Proof Assistant.
+This project, known as the Liquid Tensor Experiment, ran unexpectedly well and has indeed managed to subdue skepticism on proof formalization in large parts of the mathematical community.

 However, modern proof assistants are still afflicted with unsufficient expressivity and excessive verbosity, the latter being not only the problem of syntax but also of their foundational system.